sangwanamit621/mini-projects/README.md

 # mini-projects

-Learning a new tech stack is one thing and implementing it in a project is biggest challenge.
-So I will create mini project for each tech stack which I will learn and manage that project in this repository in a dedicated directory.
+🛠️ Why just learn when you can build?
+Dive into the heart of each tech stack or framework directory to find a series of mini-projects.

+💻 Welcome to the MiniProjects Playground!
+Here, I turn learning into doing by creating hands-on mini-projects for each tech stack or framework I master.
+These projects are crafted not just for coding mastery but for a deeper understanding of real-world applications.